apache/spark/docs/python-programming-guide.md

 >>> help(pyspark) # Show all pyspark functions
 {% endhighlight %}

-By default, the `pyspark` shell creates SparkContext that runs jobs locally on a single core.
+By default, the `pyspark` shell creates SparkContext that runs applications locally on a single core.
 To connect to a non-local cluster, or use multiple cores, set the `MASTER` environment variable.
 For example, to use the `pyspark` shell with a [standalone Spark cluster](spark-standalone.html):